nvim-neorocks/lz.n/README.md

 - `DeferredUIEnter`: Triggered when `load()` is done and after `UIEnter`.
   Can be used as an `event` to lazy-load plugins that are not immediately needed for the initial UI[^4].
+- `DeferredPlugin`: Triggered after a particular plugin is fully loaded.
+  The `data` attribute will contain the plugin name.
+Can be used to run additional setup after a plugin is lazy-loaded outside of its spec[^5].

 [^4]: This is equivalent to `lazy.nvim`'s `VeryLazy` event.
+[^5]: This is equivalent to `lazy.nvim`'s `LazyLoad` event.

 ### `keymap(<plugin>).set`